MuhtasimTanmoy/notebook/security/encryption.md

 ```

 - Prime Factorization
-	- Given any number get the two primes which multiplies it.
+    - Given any number get the two primes that multiply it.
     - ed = very big prime factorization

 - Eulers Totient Function

-	- phi(N) = how many number less then or equal to N that do not share any common factor.
+    - phi(N) = how many numbers less than or equal to N that do not share any common factor.
     - Example : phi(8)
         - Numbers to consider
             - 1 2 3 4 5 6 7 8
             - 1 3 5 7 -> has one factor common which is 1.
             - So, phi(8) = 4
     - phi(prime number) = p - 1
-    	- As no number less than share common factor.
+        - As no number less than share a common factor.

 N = p1*p2 > big prime factorization
 phi (N) = (p1-1) * (p2-1)